 - Without placing the vinyl on any potentially contaminated surfaces, cut the material.

 - With a friend, remove the backing of the vinyl and drape the vinyl across the surface.
 The vinyl is specially formulated to only adhere under certain levels of heat and pressure so that the vinyl can be moved around the paneling for precise placement.
 Over lightly curved surfaces, drape the vinyl with some tension.

 - Pick a center point and begin applying pressure to the vinyl with the felt-edged squeegee.
 Push outward to the edges of the vinyl to eliminate any air bubbles.

 - For long straight cuts, use knifeless tape.

-- Most manufacturers have specific temperature guidelines for heating and post-heating.
-Because many of these wraps have “memories” to help prevent stretching, they need to reach certain temperatures to “forget” their original positions.
+- Most manufacturers have specific temperature guidelines for heating and post heating.
+Because many of these wraps have “memory” to help prevent stretching, they need to reach certain temperatures to “forget” their original positions.
 If possible, use an infrared thermometer to check your heating procedures as you go.

 - Vinyl can only sustain a certain level of heat specified by the manufacturer before it’s damaged or destroyed.
 We recommend testing and practicing with extra vinyl before applying the real deal.
 Your look and finish could depend on it.

 - Different types of vinyl act differently due to various technologies and adhesives.
 Just because you’ve used one type does not mean a different type can be applied the same way.
 Read the instructions and follow temperature and pressure guidelines.